askehill/ha_met_eireann/README.md

 # Met Éireann Irish Sea Buoy — Home Assistant Custom Component

 Pulls the latest buoy observations from Met.ie's public CSV endpoint and exposes each measurement column as a Home Assistant sensor entity.
 Data is refreshed once per hour (configurable).

-Optionally adds **tidal prediction sensors** — height, state, and next high/low tide — computed locally using harmonic analysis with Admiralty Tide Table constants.
+Optionally adds **tidal prediction sensors** — current height, state, next high/low tide times, a **72-hour forecast curve**, and a **swim condition guide** — all computed locally using harmonic analysis with Admiralty Tide Table constants.
 No extra API or internet access needed for tides.

 ---